perfood/couch-auth/README.md

 passing a PouchDB (it now uses [nano](https://github.com/apache/couchdb-nano) instead).
 There are a few new configuration options and some changes under the hood, for details see the [Changelog](https://github.com/sl-nx/superlogin/blob/master/CHANGELOG.md).

-A few changes will still happen, but mainly related to logging, additional features, reducing dependencies and upgrading to Nano 9.0.0 once it's released.
-ETA for a 1.0.0 with more secure default settings is in June/July.
+Future changes will mainly affect logging, additional features, improved security (_including modified/ new configuration defaults_), reducing dependencies and upgrading to Nano 9.0.0 once it's released.
+Be sure to always check the [Changelog](https://github.com/sl-nx/superlogin/blob/master/CHANGELOG.md) also on minor releases before this reaches 1.0.0!
+Minor breaking changes and necessary config adjustments can and will happen.

 For issues and feature requests visit the [issue tracker](https://github.com/sl-nx/superlogin/issues).